-The International PhD program is a collaboration between the Max Delbrück Center for Molecular Medicine (MDC) and the Humboldt-Universität zu Berlin (HU), Freie Universität Berlin and Charité Berlin medical faculty.
-We offer, alongside outstanding research training, an interdisciplinary platform for structured PhD training to all doctoral students at the MDC.
-The graduate school at the MDC currently supports 350 PhD students, one third of whom come from abroad.
+The International PhD program is a collaboration between the Max Delbrück Center for Molecular Medicine (MDC), Humboldt-Universität zu Berlin, Freie Universität Berlin and the medical faculty of Charité Universitätsmedizin Berlin.
+We offer alongside outstanding research training an interdisciplinary platform for structured PhD training to all doctoral students at the MDC.
+The MDC graduate school currently supports 350 PhD students, one third of whom come from abroad.

 For more information on research at the MDC visit here.